 Metal Food Containers and Water Bottles

 Avoiding using sponges as any funky smells from the sponge will transfer to the metal containers and bottles.
 Instead, a sufficient way is to fill it with hot, soapy water and give it a good shake and rinse.
-Ensure to let the containers and bottles fully dry before sealing to prevent any mildewy odors.
+Ensure to let the containers and bottles fully dry before sealing to prevent any mildewy odours.

 Glass Food Containers and Water Bottles